jaekook/plakar/subcommands/help/docs/plakar-restore.md

 	$ plakar restore -to /mnt/ abc123

-Restore with rebase option, placing files directly in the target directory:
+Restore latest snapshot to a specific directory:

+	$ plakar restore -latest -to /mnt/ abc123

+Restore specific path to a specific directory:

+	$ plakar restore -to /mnt/ abc123:/etc/apache2

+Restore to a specific destination:

-	$ plakar restore -rebase -to /home/op abc123
+	$ plakar restore -to @s3target abc123

+Restore specific path to a specific destination :

+	$ plakar restore -to  @s3target abc123:/etc/apache2

 # DIAGNOSTICS